 Long-lived assets, including lease assets, are evaluated for impairment whenever events or circumstances indicate that the carrying value may not be recoverable.
 The evaluation for long-lived assets is performed at the lowest level of identifiable cash flows, which is generally the individual store level.
 When evaluating long-lived assets for impairment, we first compare the carrying value of the asset or asset group to its estimated undiscounted future cash flows.
 Our estimate of undiscounted future cash flows is based on historical operations and predictions of future profitability.
 Significant assumptions are required to estimate cash inflows and outflows directly resulting from the use of assets in operations, including margin on net sales, occupancy costs, payroll and related costs, and other costs to operate a store.
-If the estimated future cash flows are less than the carrying value of the related asset, we calculate an impairment loss.
-The impairment loss calculation compares the carrying value of the related asset or asset group to its estimated fair value, which may be based on an estimated future cash flow model, quoted market value or other valuation technique, as appropriate.
+If the estimated future cash flows are less than the carrying value of the related asset or asset group to its estimated fair value, which may be based on an estimated future cash flow model, quoted market value or other valuation technique, as appropriate.
 We recognize an impairment loss if the amount of the asset's carrying value exceeds the asset's estimated fair value.
 If we recognize an impairment loss, the adjusted carrying amount of the asset becomes its new cost basis.
 For depreciable long-lived assets, the new cost basis will be depreciated (amortized) over the remaining estimated useful life of that asset.
 Impairment loss calculations require significant judgment to estimate future cash flows and asset fair values.